David Muse: Solo instrumental music

 In addition to his participation in various bands, Muse was active with his solo career.
-The music can be referred to a contemporary, instrumental jazz with a bit of Latin flair.
+The music can be referred to as contemporary, instrumental jazz with a bit of Latin flair.
 He toured and performed regularly when not on the road with Firefall.

 Later career

-In April 2008, Muse joined the surviving original members of Firefall for a reunion concert at the Boulder Theater in Boulder, Colorado.
+In April 2008, Muse joined the surviving original members of Firefall for a reunion concert at Boulder Theater in Boulder, Colorado.
 The concert was recorded and appeared as Firefall Reunion Live in 2009.
 He returned to Firefall as a full-time member in the summer of 2011, after successfully completing treatment for non-Hodgkin lymphoma.

 On January 9, 2014, Muse was inducted into the Colorado Music Hall of Fame as a member of Firefall.
 Also inducted during this ceremony were Poco, The Nitty Gritty Dirt Band and Stephen Stills & Manassas.
 The ceremony and concert were held at the Paramount Theater in Denver, Colorado.

 Muse released his 4th solo recording, Forgotten Journey in May 2018.
 He joined the Cannonball Musical Instruments family as an endorser for their Mio line of flutes in March 2019.
 He released his final solo recording Ninety Degree Phase Shift in 2021.